PRR MP54: MP54 cars on other railroads

 Unpowered MP54 cars (and/or combines and baggage mail cars) were built for or sold to a number of other railroads.
-These included AT&SF (Santa Fe), B&M (Boston and Maine), Erie, Lackawanna, NYS&W (New York Susquehanna and Western, Susquehanna), Piedmont and Northern and Tuckerton.
-Additional road names reported as possible: CR (Conrail), Union Transportation (Pemberton & Hightstown), Midland Continental (combine), Consolidades de Cuba and the Ligonier Valley Railroad.
+These included AT&SF (Santa Fe), BC&G (Buffalo Creek and Gauley), B&M (Boston and Maine), Erie, Lackawanna, Ligonier Valley Railroad, Midland Continental, NYS&W (New York Susquehanna and Western, Susquehanna), N&W (Norfolk and Western), Piedmont and Northern and Tuckerton.
+Additional road names reported as possible: CR (Conrail), Consolidades de Cuba, Louisiana and Arkansas, and Union Transportation (Pemberton & Hightstown).